Robbie-Palmer/personal-blog/_posts/2020-07-25-why-you-should-not-buy-a-house.md

 At the time of writing interest rates in the UK are at 0.1%.
-I assumed this means it is a great time to buy a house, as mortgage's could hardly be cheaper.
+I assumed this means it is a great time to buy a house, as mortgages could hardly be cheaper.

 [Ten Reasons It's A Terrible Time To Buy An Expensive House](https://patrick.net/post/1282720/2015-07-11-ten-reasons-it-s-a-terrible-time-to-buy-an-expensive-house)